martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive In Action - Vision Deep Dive.md

 ### Pre Reqs
 * A good quality, portable web cam, set as the default camera
-* Clone https://github.com/Microsoft/Cognitive-Samples-VideoFrameAnalysis/, add Face, Emotion and Computer Vision keys to app.config, set the 'LiveCameraSample' as the default project and run app at least once
+* Clone https://github.com/Microsoft/Cognitive-Samples-VideoFrameAnalysis/, set the 'LiveCameraSample' as the default project and run app at least once
 * Visual Studio 2015

 ## Computer Vision > Analyse